 Recreational therapists need, at minimum, a bachelor’s degree for most positions, but you might be able to find a position with less education if you can show proof of experience in the field, according to the U.S. Bureau of Labor Statistics (BLS).
 There are associates, bachelor’s, master’s and doctoral degree programs available in recreational therapy, or you could opt for a recreation degree with a concentration in therapy.
 These degree programs are typically very hands-on, allowing students to gain experience through internships and volunteering.
 Most accredited degree programs include courses such as psychology, ethics, assistive devices, program planning and evaluation, assessment, medical terminology, physiology and anatomy.
 Advancement generally comes with further education and experience.

 What Certification is Required?

 The National Council for Therapeutic Recreation Certification (NCTRC) provides voluntary certification for those wishing to be certified.
 Although the majority of states don’t have license or certification requirements for recreational therapists, you may be able to find a program that meets the NCTRC’s requirements, which typically focus on clinical experience.
-In order to obtain certification, you’ll need a minimum of 480 hours of supervised internship work in recreational therapy, which must occur at least 20 hours per week for 12 weeks.
-Once you meet these qualifications, you must pass an exam to be certified and continue education credits to maintain your certification.
+In order to obtain certification, you’ll need a minimum of a 14 week/560-hour supervised internship work in recreational therapy, a bachelor’s degree or higher with concentration in Recreational Therapy(Therapeutic Recreation) and successful completion of the NCTRC

 What Skills Do You Need?